This article does a lot of looking back. And it's easy to say all of this was obvious in hindsight.

 Netflix's first breakout hit was House of Cards in 2013.
 But they were thinking about the shift from DVDs to streaming back in 2004.

 In addition, we plan to launch Internet delivery of movies in 2005.
 Our long-term strategy has always been to seize leadership of that new market by building a large subscriber base and offering those subscribers the choice of mail or Internet delivery.

 FYI: From when they first mentioned streaming in their 2004 annual report, up until February 2010, you could buy their stock for under $10 bucks.

-Like we said from the beginning.
+Like we said at the beginning.
 Everything is obvious in hindsight😉

 For six years in a row, Netflix mentioned that consumers preferred getting movies and T.V. shows instantly.
-In fact, in their 2005 annual report, Netflix noted two hurdles that needed to clear before mass adoption of internet streaming would be realistic.
+In its 2005 annual report, they noted two hurdles preventing mass adoption of streaming video over the internet.

-- The technical challenge of delivering movies over the internet.
+- The technical challenge of delivering video over the internet.

 - The need for more engaging content.

 - What's their ceiling if both problems get solved?